jsicree/mymark/README.md

 ### NOTE

-The initial iterations of MyMark will be as an API.
-A web frontend will be added later.
+The initial iterations of MyMark will be as a REST API.
+A web front end will be added later.

 ### The MyMark Projects